vitoratair/vitoratair/README.md

 ###How about the bike?

-It is important and everyone should try ride a bicycle, so, I will eventually make a post about some rides that I did.
+It is important and everyone should try ride a bicycle :), so, I will eventually make a post about some rides that I did.